HackingHobbit/Brilliant-Interface-Task-Coordinator-and-Helper/docs/AI Personality Architecture.md

 - Define six distinct personalities as initial presets for users:
   1. Friendly Helper
-  2. Professional Advisor
+  2. Professional
   3. Creative Thinker
   4. Humorous Companion
-  5. Virtual Girlfriend
+  5. NSFW (Not Safe For Work)
-  6. Energetic Motivator
+  6. Expert Advisor
 - Users can add more personalities beyond these presets.

 ## Predefined Roles